lruepke/FEM_lecture/sphinx/source/lecture3/fem_intro.rst

 We get a :math:`2x2` so-called stiffness matrix for every element.
 In the end we will have to sum the contributions from every element into a global stiffness matrix, which will again be :math:`[n x n]`.
 Note: The node numbering in :eq:`eq:fem_1d_single_element` is local!
 I.e. node number 1 is the first node of an element k and has the global node number k, while node number 2 is the second node of the element and has the global node number k+1!

-We have two linear shape functions for the points i and i+1 of each element:
+We have two linear shape functions for the points i and i+1 of each element (see :numref:`fig:shapeFunc:1D:linear`):

 .. math::
     :label: eq:fem_1d_shape_elem

     \begin{align}
     \begin{split}
     N_i(x) = 1 - \frac{x-x_i}{x_{i+1} - x_i} &= 1 - \frac{x-x_i}{\Delta x}\\